Psalm 34 – Praise from the Cave

 b.
 I sought the LORD, and He heard me, and delivered me from all my fears: David’s simple testimony is still powerful thousands of years later.
 David sought the LORD – looked to Him in loving trust.
 God then heard His servant, with the implication that He heard him with love, sympathy, and action.
 God responded when He delivered David from all his fears.

 i.
-Commentators are divided as to if David sinned when he feigned madness among the Philistines, or if he was obedient and guided by God.
+Commentators are divided regarding whether or not David sinned when he feigned madness among the Philistines, or if he was obedient and guided by God.
 Morgan observed, “There does seem to be incongruity between David feigning madness to save his life, and this exalted outpouring of praise to God as the Great Deliverer.”

 ii.
 “Wherein, whether he sinned or not, is matter of dispute; but this is undoubted, that God’s favour and his deliverance at that time was very remarkable, and deserved this solemn acknowledgment.”
 (Poole)